outsmartchad/FoodGPT/README.md

 1. React JS
 2. vscode

+### Languages or frameworks
+1. Javascript
+2. Reactjs

 ### Database
 Since I don't familiar with some backend frameworks, so, I just hardcode the data of restaurants in JSON file in another repository on my GitHub and use the API method to fetch data to my app.